pkp/ui-library/src/docs/examples/ListPanel/notes.md

 ## Expanding and Collapsing

-A `ListPanelItem` can have a summary and detailed view with a button to switch between them.
+A `ListPanelItem` can have a summary and detailed view with a button to open the detailed view.
 The **With Expander** example shows how to create this effect.
 It requires a `ListPanelItem` with the following markup:

 ```html
 <!-- Add the .pkpListPanelItem--hasSummary class to the outer wrapper -->